Clinton's visit raises once-rare hope for Myanmar change

 Clinton arrived on Wednesday on the first visit to the Southeast Asian country by a U.S. secretary of state since 1955.

-Myanmar, also known as Burma, was once among the richest countries in the region with bountiful harvests and rich resources.
+Myanmar, also knows as Burma, was once among the richest countries in the region with bountiful harvests and rich resources.

 But it drifted into grim poverty over decades of inept military rule following a 1962 coup, isolation and later sanctions imposed by Western powers for rights abuses and the suppression of democracy.